$f_K/f_{\pi}$ in iso-symmetric QCD and the CKM matrix unitarity: Setup

-With the input in \cref{eq:Edinburgh}, the physical values $\rho_2^{\rm ph},\;\rho_4^{\rm ph}$ are unambiguously determined, thereby defining the physical point at which to chirally-interpolate the $f_K/f_{\pi}$ data.
-Note that we interpolate both in $\rho_2$ and $\rho_4$.
-We have one ensemble (E250) lying at the physical pion mass.
-In \refig{fig:ens} we show the range of values explored for these quantities along the ensembles considered in this work.
 In the valence sector, the regularisation employed for the Dirac operator is either identical to that utilised in the sea sector (Wilson unitary setup), or a Wilson twisted mass \cite{Frezzotti:2000nk,Pena:2004gb} one (mixed-action setup).
 In the latter case, the valence parameters were tuned in order to match the pion and kaon masses -- in units of the lattice spacing -- in the sea and valence sectors \cite{Bussone:2025wlf,Bussone:2023kag}.
 This ensures that physical quark masses coincide in both sectors, thereby recovering unitarity of the theory in the continuum limit, as was checked in \cite{Bussone:2025wlf} through universality tests.
 Furthermore, the valence sector was tuned to maximal twist by setting the valence light PCAC standard quark mass to zero.
 This results in automatic $\mbox{O}(a)$-improvement up to residual sea cutoff effects of $\mbox{O}\left(ag_0^4{\rm tr}M_q^{\rm sea}\right)$.
 For a more thorough exposition about the tuning of the mixed action, see \cite{Bussone:2025wlf,Bussone:2023kag}.
 The two lattice regularisations must share the same continuum limit; however they can exhibit different cutoff effects.
 Consequently, the analysis of both sets of data in conjunction with the imposition of a common continuum limit can facilitate the control of the extrapolation to vanishing lattice spacing.
 The relevant lattice observables for this study are the pseudoscalar masses $m_{\rm PS}$, employed to define the physical point, and decay constants $f_{\rm PS}$, with ${\rm PS}=\pi,K$.
 Both set of observables can be extracted from two-point functions involving the pseudoscalar density and axial current.
 They exhibit clear plateaus, which we extract by model averaging different plateau ranges as proposed in \cite{Neil:2023pgt}.
 For more details on this latter subject, we refer to \cite{Bussone:2025wlf,Bussone:2023kag}.
 In \ret{tab:measurements} we present measurements for $f_K/f_{\pi},\;\rho_2,\;\rho_4$, while in \ret{tab:fpi_sym} the values of $af_{\pi}$ at the SU(3) symmetric point, defined by $m_{\pi}=m_K\approx420$ MeV, are shown.
 The latter will be used as probes for cutoff effects (cf. \res{sec:chiral-continuum}).
 In both tables finite-volume effects are already taken into account (cf. \res{sec:fve}).
 All physical observables are free of $\mbox{O}(a)$ cutoff effects, either thanks to the automatic $\mbox{O}(a)$-improvement feature of our mixed action, or to the inclusion of the relevant improvement coefficients for the Wilson unitary setup.
 Once again we refer to \cite{Bussone:2025wlf,Bussone:2023kag} for details on improvement, as well as for the relevant renormalisation factors for the decay constants.